Broodstock Atlantic Salmon & River Herring

 Designated Broodstock Area Fishing Restriction

-From October 1 to March 31, angling for all species in the designated salmon broodstock areas on the Naugatuck and Shetucket Rivers is restricted to fishing methods that are legal for Atlantic salmon (a single fly or a lure with a single free-swinging hook only).
+From September 1 to March 31, angling for all species in the designated salmon broodstock areas on the Naugatuck and Shetucket Rivers is restricted to fishing methods that are legal for Atlantic salmon (a single fly or a lure with a single free-swinging hook only).
 Additional weight may not be added to the line.
 Anglers are reminded that the season is closed from March 1st to the 2nd Saturday in April for all species other than broodstock Atlantic salmon except in the upper Naugatuck River Broodstock Area.
 This area is within the Naugatuck River TMA, which is open year-round for trout (catch-and-release only).
+A Trout & salmon stamp is required to fish the designated Broodstock Areas.

 Adult Atlantic Salmon returning from saltwater to freshwater in the Connecticut River system are no longer being captured, removed, and held at a hatchery.
 There is a possibility that an angler could catch one of these large returning fish.
 These salmon are protected and it is illegal to fish for them and any fish accidently captured must be released to the water immediately.
 Some of these fish may have a yellow tag present just behind the dorsal fin.
 We would appreciate the reporting of any such accidental captures to Steve Gephard at 860-447-4316.